ttscience/unbiased/README.md

 testthat::test_package("unbiased")
 ```

+Make sure that `devtools` package is installed in your environment.

 Ensure that the necessary database connection environment variables are set before running these tests.
 You can set environment variables using methods such as `Sys.setenv`.

 Running these tests will start the Unbiased API on a random port.